r0mdau/ansible-kubernetes/README.md

     && sudo VBoxManage extpack install --replace Oracle_VM_VirtualBox_Extension_Pack-6.1.26.vbox-extpack

-Before Vagrant uping, this Vagrantfile will set up 3 VM, using 2 vCPU and 2Gio vRAM each, be sure you can carry that.
+Before Vagrant uping, this Vagrantfile will set up **3 VM, using 2 vCPU and 2Gio vRAM each**, be sure you can carry that.

     vagrant up

-This will download vagrant box Ubuntu 16.04 and install a kubernetes cluster.
+This will download vagrant box Ubuntu Focal and install a kubernetes cluster.
 With 1 master and 2 nodes.

 When done, you may want to use kubectl commands from your host.
 So copy the generated kubeconfig